Ian-Voss/Quick-CSharp-Setup-VScode/README.md

 To run the script, open your cmd. then go to the directory where the script is located using CD. then type python "C# maker.py".

 Do let me know if you have any suggestions!

+TIPS:

+  .Avoid naming the classes folder "class"

+  .As soon as VSCode opens, a window will pop up on the bottom right.
+Accept it so that you run and debug.

+  .Be careful when choosing your directory, since typos will not throw an error.

+TO-DO:

+  .Throw errors when an input is wrong.